The Wrong... (film series)

-The Wrong... is an American television thriller film series starring and produced by Vivica A. Fox for Lifetime.
+The Wrong... is an American television thriller television film series starring and produced by Vivica A. Fox for Lifetime.
 The series is produced by Hybrid Films and directed by David DeCoteau.
-More than 28 movies were produced between 2016 and 2025.
+Thirty movies have been produced since 2016.
 Some of the other notable actors in the series include Jason-Shane Scott, Jessica Morris, Tracy Nelson, Dominique Swain, and Eric Roberts.

 A spin-off series, Keeping Up with the Joneses, also starring Fox, premiered on LMN in 2021.

 Films

 All films in the series have been directed by David DeCoteau, and are executive produced by and feature Vivica A. Fox.

 The Wrong House, starring Clare Kramer, Tilky Jones, Allison McAtee and Thomas Calabro, and which premiered on Lifetime on December 26, 2016, was directed by Sam Irvin and does not feature Vivica A. Fox.
 Similarly, The Wrong Neighbor, starring Michael Madsen, Andrea Bogart, Steve Richard Harris, Cristine Prosperi and Ashlynn Yennie, was also directed by Irvin and Fox does not feature in the film, premiered on Lifetime on June 26, 2017.
 Both films are not part of The Wrong film series but simply titled "The Wrong..." being produced by Hybrid Films and have often been subsequently retitled by Lifetime for rebroadcast.